Narcolepsy: Society and culture

 In 2015, it was reported that the British Department of Health was paying for sodium oxybate medication at a cost of £12,000 a year for 80 people who are taking legal action over problems linked to the use of the Pandemrix swine flu vaccine.
 Sodium oxybate is not available to people with narcolepsy through the National Health Service.

 Name

-The term "narcolepsy" is from the French narcolepsie.
+The term narcolepsy is from the French narcolepsie.
 The French term was first used in 1880 by Jean-Baptiste-Édouard Gélineau, who used the Greek νάρκη (narkē), meaning "numbness", and λῆψις (lepsis) meaning "attack".

+Representation in popular culture

+While there are a number of representations of narcolepsy in television and films, these are frequently criticized as both misrepresentative of the conditions and only included as a punchline.
+Some portrayals that have been criticized include Rowan Atkinson's character in the film Rat Race, one of Deuce's dates in Deuce Bigalow: Male Gigolo and the main character in the film Ode to Joy.
+In addition, research on representation in newspapers has found that negative and misrepresentative portrayals of narcolepsy persist in the media.

 Research

 GABA-directed medications

 Given the possible role of hyperactive GABA_{A} receptors in the primary hypersomnias (narcolepsy and idiopathic hypersomnia), medications that could counteract this activity are being studied to test their potential to improve sleepiness.
 These currently include clarithromycin and flumazenil.

 Flumazenil

 Flumazenil is the only GABA_{A} receptor antagonist on the market as of January 2013, and it is currently manufactured only as an intravenous formulation.
 Given its pharmacology, researchers consider it a promising medication in the treatment of primary hypersomnias.
 Results of a small, double-blind, randomized, controlled clinical trial were published in November 2012.
 This research showed that flumazenil provides relief for most people whose CSF contains the unknown "somnogen" that enhances the function of GABA_{A} receptors, making them more susceptible to the sleep-inducing effect of GABA.
 For one person, daily administration of flumazenil by sublingual lozenge and topical cream has proven effective for several years.
 A 2014 case report also showed improvement in primary hypersomnia symptoms after treatment with a continuous subcutaneous flumazenil infusion.
 The supply of generic flumazenil was initially thought to be too low to meet the potential demand for treatment of primary hypersomnias.
 However, this scarcity has eased, and dozens of people are now being treated with flumazenil off-label.